michael-milette/moodle-filter_filtercodes/README.md

 * url = The URL of the webpage from which you want to grab its content.
 * tag = The HTML tag you want to capture.
 * class = Optional.
 Default is blank (class is irrelevant).
 Class attribute of the HTML tag you want to capture.
 Must be an exact match for everything between the quotation marks.
 * id = Optional.
-Default is blank (id is irrelevent). id tag of the HTML tag you want to capture.
+Default is blank (id is irrelevant). id tag of the HTML tag you want to capture.
 * code = Optional.
 Default is blank (no code).
 This is URL encoded code that you want to insert after the content.
 Will be decoded before being inserted into the page.
 Can be things like JavaScript for example.
 Be careful with this one.
 If not encoded, will result in error.

 If the URL fails to produce any content (broken link for example), a message will be displayed on the page encouraging the visitor to contact the webmaster.
 This message can be customized through the Moodle Language editor.

 If a matching tag, class and/or id can't be found, will return all of the page content without being filtered.

+## Optional FilterCodes for Moodle settings

+FilterCodes for Moodle includes the following settings.
+These are available on the plugin's `Settings` page by going to:

+Site administration > Plugins > Filters > Filter Codes

+### Custom navigation support

+Experimental: Enable support for FilterCode tags in Moodle custom navigation menu.
+Note: Is known to be compatible with Clean and Boost based themes.

+NOTE: Does not filter tags on the Moodle Theme Settings page.
+This is not a bug.
+It is just the way it has to be for now.

+### Scrape tag support

+Enable or disable the {scrape} tag.

 [(Back to top)](#table-of-contents)